sandeepcvit/whiterabbit/README.md

 # whiterabbit
 Note
 ----------
-This project contain only the API file save, list and detail of user information
+This project contain only the API file for save, list and detail of user information

-Make sure Node js and MOngodb installed in your local system
+Make sure that Node js and MOngodb installed in your local system

 After clonign this project run the npm install/npm i